-Ehukai hike is also known as sunset pillbox hike, is a hike that is about 2 miles.
-Since it includes steep climbs, it may be a harder hike for beginners.
+Ehukai hike is also known as the sunset pillbox hike.
+This hike includes steep climbs, it may be a harder hike for beginners.

-Laie Falls is an 8 mile hike for more experienced hikers.
+Laie Falls is a hike for more experienced hikers.
 This hike has beautiful ocean and mountain views.
-But be aware because there are steep drop offs in some parts.
+But be aware because there are steep drop-offs in some parts.

 There is a parking lot by Shark’s Cove that depending on the time of day and year can fill up.
 We like to snorkel early or late in the day, and found that we generally could get a parking spot at those times.